Israel is at war with Hamas. Here’s what to know – KION546

 What happened?

-Militants from Gaza fired thousands of rockets towards Israeli towns on Saturday morning, before breaking through the heavily fortified border fence with Israel and sending militants deep into Israeli territory.
-There, Hamas gunmen killed hundreds of people, including civilians and soldiers, and took hostages, sometimes from their homes.
+Militants from Gaza fired thousands of rockets towards Israeli towns on October 7, before breaking through the heavily fortified border fence with Israel and sending militants deep into Israeli territory.
+There, Hamas gunmen killed more than 1,400 people, including civilians and soldiers, and took 199 hostages, according to Israeli authorities.

-It took Israeli troops more than two days to take back control as fighting raged in the streets.
-On Monday, the Israel Defense Forces (IDF) said it had retaken control of all Israeli communities in Gaza’s vicinity on its southern border after fighting with Hamas ended.

-IDF spokesman Jonathan Conricus said Tuesday that the bodies of “about 1500” Hamas fighters have been recovered inside Israel since the attack on Saturday.

-Hamas called the operation “Al-Aqsa Storm” and said that the assault was a response to what it described as Israeli attacks on women, the desecration of the al-Aqsa mosque in Jerusalem and the ongoing siege of Gaza.
+Hamas called the operation “Al-Aqsa Storm” and said that it was a response to what it described as Israeli attacks on women, the desecration of the al-Aqsa mosque in Jerusalem and the ongoing siege of Gaza.

 How has Israel responded?

-In response to the attack, Israel has declared war and launched “Operation Swords of Iron,” striking suspected Hamas and Islamic Jihad targets in Gaza.
+In response to the attack, Israel has declared war and launched “Operation Swords of Iron,” striking what it says are Hamas and Islamic Jihad targets in Gaza.
+It has also blocked supply lines of basic necessities to the Gaza population, including fuel and water.

-Hundreds had been killed in Gaza as of Monday, including dozens of children, the Palestinian Ministry of Health in Gaza said.
+Between October 7 and 12, Israel dropped 6,000 bombs on the densely inhabited territory – that’s equivalent to the total number of airstrikes on Gaza during the entire 2014 Gaza-Israel conflict, which lasted 50 days.

-The IDF told civilians in Gaza to leave their residential areas immediately for their safety as Israeli military operations continue to target Hamas.
-All crossings between Israel and Gaza have been shut, potentially setting the stage for a ground incursion into the enclave.
+The IDF has told civilians in Gaza to leave their residential areas immediately for their safety, but some say there is nowhere safe to go.
+All crossings out of Gaza have been shut.

-Israeli Minister of Defense Yoav Gallant said on Monday that he had ordered a “complete siege” on Gaza.

-“No electricity, no food, no fuel.
-Everything closed,” he said, adding that no water will be delivered either.
+Complicating Israel’s response are the hostages that Hamas is holding.
+Hamas has said that a number of hostages have been killed by Israeli bombings on the enclave.
+Israeli hasn’t confirmed or denied the claim.

+Israel has ordered a “complete siege” on Gaza, blocking delivery of electricity, food, fuel and water until the hostages are freed.

 How did the two sides get here?